zach-brown-18/rails-blog/README.md

 # README

-Blog where users can post and serve up all the tea in an online setting.
-Features are listed below.
+Serve up all the tea.
+Blog application - features listed below.
 Built with Ruby on Rails as a learning project.
 - Authentication
 - Create, update and delete a user
 - Post text, pictures, audio or video

 Ruby version 3.2.2

-Run tests with _____
+Run tests with `rails test`

 Follow the standard flow to run this application locally:
 1. Clone the git repository